mseg-dataset/mseg-semantic/README.md

 ## Inference: Using our pre-trained models

+We show how to perform inference here [in our Google Colab](https://colab.research.google.com/drive/1ctyBEf74uA-7R8sidi026OvNb4WlKkG1?usp=sharing).

 Multi-scale inference greatly improves the smoothness of predictions, therefore our demos scripts use multi-scale config by default.
 While we train at 1080p, our predictions are often visually better when we feed in test images at 360p resolution.